 James A. Davids

-Associate Professor and Director of the LL.M.
-Program
+Associate Professor and Director of LL.M. and M.A.
+Programs

 Ph.D., Regent University School of Education